 STATE APPLICATIONS – each application submitted under this section shall include the follow following –

-A description of how the activities to be carried out by the SEA under this subpart will be based on a review of evidence based research and an explanation of why the activities are expected to elevate the profession, support teachers, and improve student achievement.
+A description of how the activities to be carried out by the SEA under this subpart will be based on a review of evidence based research and an explanation of how the activities provide a comprehensive strategy for addressing teacher development and support that will improve student achievement.

 State Educator Equity Analysis – a SEA receiving a grant under this subpart must conduct an analysis of gaps in—

-Access to profession-ready educators;
+Students’ access to profession-ready educators;

+Students’ access to experienced educators

-Access to effective educators, as measured by a state or locally approved professional growth and improvement system;
+Access to effective educators, as measured by a state or locally approved professional growth and improvement system, including access to each category of teachers within a system that provides multiple rating levels or categories;

-Rates of educator absenteeism;
+Rates of educator absenteeism, including individual chronic absenteeism (Such absenteeism shall be reported by category as recorded by each LEA ie – sick leave, professional leave, personal leave, etc.);

 Average teacher salaries;

 Student-teacher ratios;

+Access to teachers that have achieved advanced certification through the National Board for Professional Teaching Standards.

 State Educator Equity Plan – a description of how the SEA will use funds under this part to improve educator equity, as measured by the State Educator Equity Analysis in (2) and how the SEA will hold LEAS accountable for meeting such requirements, including charter schools.

-A description of how the SEA will ensure that a LEA receiving a sub grant to carry out subpart 2, and the State Agency for Higher Education receiving a subgrant under subpart 3, will comply with the requirements of such subpart.
+A description of how the SEA will ensure that a LEA receiving a subgrant to carry out subpart 2, and the State Agency for Higher Education receiving a subgrant under subpart 3, will comply with the requirements of such subpart.

 A description of how the SEA will ensure activities assisted under this subpart are aligned with student academic achievement standards that lead to college and career readiness by high school graduation.